 One of the most vigorous arguments against shale gas production has been about the use of diesel in fracturing fluid.
-There is no technical reason to use diesel in the fracturing fluid in shale gas operations.
+There is no technical reason to use diesel in the fracturing fluid in shale oil or gas operations.
 When diesel was used in the past it was as a lubricant.
 Now polymers do the job well and are safer to handle.
 The use of diesel for this purpose should not be permitted, and such a rule will not impose any material hardship on operators.
 The class of organic compounds known by the acronym BTEX has also been cited as in use.

-These compounds may well be present in diesel, but if that is outlawed, BTEX constituents from that source should cease to be an issue and there is no technical need for them to be used in isolation.
+These compounds may well be present in diesel, but if that is outlawed, BTEX constituents from that source should cease to be an issue and BTEX ought to go away as well, given there is no technical need for them to be used in isolation.
+The Nother Carolina regulations forbid any aromatic compounds to be used in fracturing fluid.
+BTEX compounds all fall into the aromatic classification.

 Some reservoirs are water sensitive.
 In one type of sensitivity, the formation swells with water and impedes the flow of hydrocarbons.
-In this case, which is rare, propane or liquified petroleum gas (LPG; a mix of propane and butane) may be used.
+In this case, which is rare, propane or liquefied petroleum gas (LPG; a mix of propane and butane) may be used.
 While diesel use is a possibility as the carrier fluid, there is no need for it since these other two work better at about the same cost.
 At a lecture I was asked by an environmental group official why industry did not use propane in place of water.
 My response was that to use an expensive hydrocarbon to produce another was something most would prefer to avoid.
-Keep in mind that propane pricing is pegged to oil, which is about four times the price of natural gas on an energy content basis.
+Keep in mind that propane pricing is pegged to oil, which is about four times the price of natural gas.
 Transporting and handling propane for this use would open new concerns.
 There are some technical advantages to using liquid propane but they do not balance the cost and risk.
 An added element of cost is that the propane will blend with the produced natural gas and will need to be separated out.
 This requires cryogenic apparatus at the rig site.
 Because of these and other issues with alternates, water can be used safely as a fracturing fluid, and ought to be.